The Power of Positive Psychology

 Regulate your weaknesses

-On the other side of the coin, knowing your weaknesses helps you temper and regulate them before they get out of hand and start to control you.
+On the other side, knowing your weaknesses helps you temper and regulate them before they get out of hand and start to control you.
 You should avoid situations that strain your weaknesses.

 Thinking about our weaknesses can make us anxious.
 The key is to regulate them, not to allow them to overpower us.
 Remember that your strengths can more than compensate for your weaknesses.